University Logo

 Faculty members in BIOS continue to make important contributions to the development of new statistical methodology and to provide the quantitative component to public health and biomedical research efforts that have had a major impact on the prevention and treatment of disease.
 BIOS faculty have also pioneered new and innovative statistical methods, computer software and data base systems to refine and facilitate the conduct of these investigations.

-Dr. Marsh’s research group is also involved in basic methodological research related to statistical computing, longitudinal data analysis and quantitative risk assessment.
+COBE is also involved in basic methodological research related to statistical computing, longitudinal data analysis and quantitative risk assessment.
 Some of the major contributions in these areas include: